tcsvn/pyadlml/docs/user_guide.rst

    :alt: alternate text
    :align: center

-Here is a code example to load the last fired representation
+To transform a device dataframe into the *last_fired* representation use

 .. code:: python